esProcScript/data-file-processor/compare-two-CSV-files.md

 # Compare two CSV files and find common or different data

-Comparing two text files to find their common or different data is not a rare thing in data analysis work.
-According to the content to be compared, there are row-wise comparison and comparison by key field(s); and according to the sizes of files under comparison, there are small files comparison and big files comparison

 For Example,there are two text files.
 Each row of both files is a string.
 We want to compare them row by row.
 To do this, we read in each row of every file as a string to form a set of strings and then perform a set operation.

 paint.txt and dance.txt record IDs and names of children who enrolled in painting class and dancing class respectively.
 Below is part of paint.txt: